lumol-org/lumol/doc/src/input/systems.md

 about:
 - the configuration, i.e. the positions (and velocities) of your atoms;
 - which atoms are connected (bonded) to form molecules;
-- how atoms will interact with each othe;
+- how atoms will interact with each other;
 - and the simulation cell (i.e. volume).

 All these details are listed after the `[[systems]]` keyword.
 The double